 PSHE/Personal, Social and Emotional Development

 This is such a crucial part of your child’s education and underpins everything that we do.
-Through all our activities, every child will have the opportunity to develop their personal, social and emotional skills; learning how to get on with each other and to have mutual respect and responsibility.
+Through all our activities, every child will have the opportunity to develop their personal, social and emotional skills, learning how to get on with each other and to have mutual respect and responsibility.
 We will introduce and explore our school values: building Relationships by being Resilient, Resourceful, Reflective and Respectful as well as our school motto; ‘Aim High, Be Resilient & Take Care of Each Other’.
 Often, we will have a focus on specific elements of PSED in activities such as circle time and with a programme called SCARF (Coram) using specialised resources and stories.
-The SCARF theme this term is ‘Keeping Safe’ and ‘Rights and Respect’.
+The SCARF themes this term are: ‘Growing and Changing’ and ‘Valuing Differences’.

 Home learning

-In Reception we ask you to support your child’s learning by helping them ditty sheets/ RWI books 5 times a week.
-In the first part of the term please continue to use ‘Fred talk’ and blending to support children to read their sound blending books and ditty sheets.
-As the term continued the children will have decodable phonics books that will need to practised daily.
+In Reception we ask you to support your child’s learning by helping them read their RWI books 5 times a week.
+These decodable books are chosen to make your child’s reading level, and this extra practice is a brilliant way to consolidate learning in school and develop reading pace and confidence.
 Please record their daily reads in their phonics book alongside any other reading you complete together at home.

 It is also beneficial to help your child practise correct letter and number formation and to practise counting and recognising numbers 0-10.
-We will continue using ‘Numberbots’ to support Maths in the Classroom and at home and please also continue using the 1-minute maths app to support subitising fluency.
+This term the children will be coming home with handwriting sheets matched to the Set 2 sounds they are learning at school, this consolidation at home really helps the children to form their letters with greater accuracy.
+We will continue using ‘doodle learning’ to support Maths in the Classroom and at home, new assignment will be set weekly and matched to the current maths skills children are learning in class.
+Please also continue using the 1-minute maths app to support subitising fluency.

 Please do look at the weekly newsletter where there are school updates and useful dates.